shubhamgit1/Marks-Management-System/README.md

 ## Steps to run the application in localhost
 1.Install NodeJS and mysql server in your system.<br>
-2.Follow the below instruction to install mysql-server 1.sudo install mysql-server
+2.Follow the below instruction to install mysql-server<br>
+   1.sudo install mysql-server<br>
 3.Clone the repo.<br>
 4.Open the terminal and go to the main directory of the project i.e. 'Almabetter'.<br>
 4.Initialise the project by running the command 'npm init' in the terminal.<br>